 Do NOT wait for experimental results before setting up a meeting!
 At the first meeting, the student should present an outline of their proposal including the course work to be undertaken.
-At the second meeting (near the end of the first year), the student should present a review of the pertinent literature, an update on course completion, and an overview of the hypothesis and experimental approach to be undertaken.
+At the second meeting (near the end of the first year), the student should present a review of the pertinent literature, an update on course completion, and an overview of the hypothesis and experimental approach to be undertaken as well as results obtained.
 Subsequent meetings should monitor progress.

 The meeting should be attended by the student, supervisor and at least two members of the PAC.
+A PAC member, other than the supervisor/co-supervisor, will act as the designated “Chair” of the committee.
 However, if there are scheduling difficulties for a single member, the meeting should proceed without that member so long as it is not the final PAC meeting (at which all members must be present).
 In the case of repeated instances of scheduling difficulties, the student and supervisor should consider replacing that member (please meet with a Graduate Coordinator to discuss).

-To remain in good standing, a documented PAC meeting must be held every 6 months at a minimum.
+To remain in good standing, a documented PAC meeting must be held every 6-8 months at a minimum.
 Failure to meet this requirement could jeopardize a student’s standing in the program.
-PhD students who have not had at least 4 meetings with the first 3 years of their program may not achieve candidacy.
+PhD students who have not had at least 4 meetings within the first 3 years of their program may not achieve candidacy.

 All IMS students are required to submit the proposed membership of their PAC to the IMS using the PAC Approval Form by December 1 for September entry students, and April 1 for January entry students.
+The student and supervisor jointly choose the supervisory committee, which MUST be approved by IMS BEFORE the first committee meeting is arranged.
 This form must also be submitted if PAC membership changes during the student’s program.
-Students will be notified by email of approval.
+Students and committee members will be notified by email of approval.

 (a) the faculty member;